FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 ### Lidar
 A vehicle can have between 0 and 5 lidars.
 The lidar(s) can be placed anywhere on the vehicle that would be allowed by FSG 2020 rules.
-The body dimension of every lidar is a vertical cylinder, 8 cm heigh and 8 cm diameter with mounting points at the top and bottom.
+The body dimension of every lidar is a vertical cylinder, 8 cm height and 8 cm diameter with mounting points at the top and bottom.

 A single lidar can have between 1 and 500 lasers.
 The lasers are stacked vertically and rotate on the horizontal plane.